exonum/exonum-doc/src/get-started/create-service.md

 You can view and download the full source code of this tutorial [here](https://github.com/exonum/cryptocurrency).
+There the code is divided into separate modules that correspond to the areas of responsibility.

 For didactic purposes, the
 tutorial is simplified compared to a real-life application; it does not feature